sebpardo/rtails/README.md

   - [ ] Add function for GED
   - [ ] Add option for autocorrelation in deviates
   - [ ] Add manual with guidance of when to use which function
+  - [ ] Add checks in functions and tests